Fix Website Errors Fast

 Final Summary

 Website errors are easier to fix when you classify them correctly.
 DNS errors stop domain resolution.
 SSL errors break secure connections.
-Server errors interrupt request processing.
-WordPress errors usually come from plugins, themes, memory limits, or database failures.
+Server errors interrupt request handling.
+WordPress errors usually come from plugins, themes, PHP limits, updates, media handling, or database failures.

-Use this page as your master directory.
-Open the matching guide, follow the troubleshooting steps, and fix the issue at the correct layer instead of guessing.
+Use this page as your main troubleshooting hub.
+Find the error type, open the matching guide, follow the step-by-step fix, and solve the problem at the correct layer instead of guessing blindly.